 For example, If you are performing 8 repetitions, you can do anywhere from 3-5 sets to be in the 20-40 rep range.

 Here are the general guidelines

 - 40+ Reps- Very High Volume: Burns the most calories.
 Works best with the Endurance and Hypertrophy rep ranges

-- 30+ Reps- High Volume: Burns less calories but induces muscular growth and toning.
+- 30+ Reps- High Volume: Burns fewer calories but induces muscular growth and toning.
 Works best with the Hypertrophy rep range

-- 20+ Reps- Moderate Volume: Burns even less calories but induces strength and muscle development.
+- 20+ Reps- Moderate Volume: Burns even fewer calories but induces strength and muscle development.
 Works best with Combination Rep Range

 - <20 Reps- Low Volume: Suitable mainly for strength development.
 Works best with the Combination and Maximal Strength rep ranges